lu7did/ADX-ddsPIO/README.md

 ATMEL ATMEGA382p processor.

-In order to leverage the capabilities of the transceiver with a powerful processor such as the Raspberry Pi Pico which uses the rp2040 architecture this project was started.
+In order to leverage the capabilities of the transceiver with a powerful processor such as the Raspberry Pi Pico which uses the rp2040 architecture a project called **ADX-rp2040** was started.

 Then a map between the Arduino board I/O and the rp2040 I/O was made showing some differences needs to be addressed which requires additional circuitry.

+As an evolution of that project the goal to reduce the footprint of the transceiver, trying to remove the signal generator function (Si5351 based), this effort leads to this project.

-This is a project aimed to achieve several (experimental) goals:
+The project aims to achiveve Several (experimental) goals:

 * Port the ADX firmware to the rp2040 (already done with the [ADX-rp2040](https://www.github.com/lu7did/ADX-rp2040)
 * Design and develop a hardware board to support the project